giper45/metadata-fix/README.md

 You can download the latest release from the [Releases](https://github.com/giper45/metadata-fix/releases) page.

 ### Windows Security
 When download the file, your OS could block the execution.
 Click on `Keep` to keep the file, and you can use it from your terminal.

 ![windows-keep](docs/windows-keep.png)

 ### MacOS Security
 You should enable the binary from the `System Settings -> Privacy and Security` if the binary is not allowed to run.

-### Do not you trust about binaeries?
+### Do not you trust about binaries?
 It could be reasonable, but the code is full open-suorce, and simply to read.
 Build by yourself, and use the tool if you need it